 Trump says he will give State of the Union after shutdown is over

-President Trump announced on Twitter late Wednesday that he will deliver a "great" a State of the Union address after the partial government shutdown is over, ending a tense day in Washington where Republicans criticized House Speaker Nancy Pelosi for blocking the president from giving the speech.
+President Trump announced on Twitter late Wednesday that he will deliver a "great" State of the Union address after the partial government shutdown is over, ending a tense day in Washington where Republicans criticized House Speaker Nancy Pelosi for blocking the president from giving the speech.

-Pelosi told Trump that the House won’t approve a resolution allowing him to come until the government reopens.
+Pelosi told Trump that the House won’t approve a resolution allowing him to come to Capitol Hill until the government reopens.

-South Carolina Sen. Lindsey Graham, a close Trump ally, said Pelosi’s action “sets a new low for American politics.”
+U.S. Sen. Lindsey Graham, R-S.C., a close Trump ally, said Pelosi’s action “sets a new low for American politics.”
 He called Pelosi’s decision “absurd, petty and shameful,” adding: “The judgment of history will not be kind.”

-Trump said he is not going to look for an alternative venue due to the long tradition of the speech.
+Trump said he is not going to look for an alternative venue due to the long tradition of the speech being delivered in the chamber of the House of Representatives.

+Pelosi told Trump in a letter Wednesday that the Democratic-controlled House would turn down a measure for him to deliver the speech.
+Trump slammed Pelosi and called the decision a "great blotch on the country that we all love."

+White House officials told Fox News they were preparing for two tracks for next week's speech.
+The preferred track is an address at the Capitol.
+The second track is a backup plan for a speech outside of Washington, D.C.

 “There is no venue that can compete with the history, tradition and importance of the House Chamber,” he tweeted.
 “I look forward to giving a “great” State of the Union Address in the near future!”